abrar2030/Flowlet/.github/readme/README.md

 ### 3. Node.js CI (`node-ci.yml`)

 **Purpose:** This workflow performs continuous integration checks for general Node.js projects within the repository.
 It ensures that Node.js-based components (e.g., utilities, small services) adhere to coding standards, pass tests, and can be successfully built.
-While `nodejs-frontend-ci-cd.yml` focuses on the main frontend, this workflow provides broader coverage for other Node.js assets.
+While `nodejs-web-frontend-ci-cd.yml` focuses on the main web-frontend, this workflow provides broader coverage for other Node.js assets.

 **Triggers:**